Frequently Asked Questions

 "The piercing I want isn't listed on the services I can book for.
 Why?"

 If a piercing is not listed in the services you can book, it is because I do not offer that piercing.
-For example: I am not offering oral piercings until I have recieved my full vaccination.
-When I am fully vaccinated, those services will be available to be booked.
+This can be for many reasons, so feel free to inquire about why I do not offer certain services.

 "I'm having issues with my piercing, what do I do?"